hyungccho/hyungccho.github.io/_posts/blog/2015-09-12-sorting-algorithms.md

 Taking a look at our code shows us two loops.
 The outer loop `until sorted` and the inner loop `(self.length - 1).times`.

 What we're doing with the first one is saying "Hey Ruby, until you're told that the array is sorted, keep looping through".
 This trigger comes in the form of a boolean variable `sorted`.
-The inner loop executes itself `self.length - 1` times`, and if any pair was not sorted during this run through the array, we change the `sorted` variable back to `false`.
+The inner loop executes itself `self.length - 1` times, and if any pair was not sorted during this run through the array, we change the `sorted` variable back to `false`.

 If you're a visual learner, this resource will be amazing: [Bubble Sort](http://www.algomation.com/player?algorithm=541a6ea7a7fe980200089c5e)